677 - Clay Allison - live

 I was trying to explain that.
 So that was two years ago that Cooper disappeared.

-Okay, so yeah, well that doesn't.
+Okay, so yeah,

-So in May the governor was passing through Simroon on the stagecoach and Clay gets in.
-Oh shit.
+so in May, the governor was passing through Simroon on the stagecoach, and Clay gets in.
+Oh, shit.

 How Clay?
 I was just hoping to see you.
+Oh,

 I was just writing your pardon.